 All in all, despite the natural beauty, I felt like I was in an amusement park instead of in the middle of nature.
 It was hard to feel the magic.

-Worst thing is they are in the process of building more hotels and more pools. (face palm)
+The worst thing is they are in the process of building more hotels and more pools. (facepalm)

 Anyway, by all means, go and see it yourself and let me know what you think.

 Las Grutas de Tolantongo Hidalgo general prices

 General entrance fee – $150.00 MXN – the ticket is valid for one day from 7 am to 8 pm, no matter at what time you enter.
 If you are staying more than one day in one of the hotels or camping you still have to pay the entrance fee of 150 MXN for each day of your stay.